Fostering independence in children is an important task for both parents and teachers.

 2. Make Kids Responsible for Their Bedroom

-Your child’s bedroom should be their territory and also their responsibility.
+Your child’s bedroom should be both their space and their responsibility.

 They should be expected to pack away their toys, put dirty clothes into the laundry basket, etc.